 Because individuals fulfill both these roles, it was decided to combine the two terms and create a new term called leagers.
 Combining these two terms allow leagers to seamlessly switch roles.

 Roles of Leagers & Ten Enablers Model

 In the Ten Enablers Model, I address the different leadership and management elements further.
 The Ten Enablers Model integrates the concepts of Leadership, Management and Change.
-The model is the product of the collective intelligence of literally thousands of managers and clients who provided feedback and improved the model through over more than twenty years.
-The model contains the essential elements needed to enable change at an individual, team and organisational level.
+The model is the product of the collective intelligence of literally thousands of managers and clients who provided feedback and improved the model over the course of more than twenty years.
+The model contains the essential elements needed to enable change at an individual, team and organizational level.
 The essential actions of the leager in enabling change are contained in the ten Enablers Model and explained in the graph below.

 Fig 2.
 Ten Enablers Model

 The Ten Enablers Model is divided into four quadrants each representing four states of mind: BEING, PLANNING, DOING and REVIEWING.
 Leagers move through these four states of mind throughout the day.
 Each quadrant contains a number of Enablers.

 Enabler 1 – Ethos: It is critical as a change process without a stable, ethical foundation could lead to chaos.
 If the Ethos element is lacking, the change could lead to deterioration with disastrous consequences for the population, with only a few benefiting from the change, while the majority suffers as a result of the change.